 With the various setbacks on all sides leading to better ventilation and natural light also it would help in fire prevention/control, safety from electrical wires drains, etc.

 Hiring Architects for House Construction in Bangalore?

-This is the most crucial aspect in the entire house construction process in Bangalore is to appoint a professional Architect for designing and handling the project from start to completion.
+This most crucial aspect of the entire house construction process in Bangalore is to appoint a professional Architect for designing and handling the project from start to completion.
 An Architect is the right guide for any project making sure that his/her Dream Hosue is built.